swarnava-96/Exploring-Pytorch/README.md

 #### 5. Check whether the installation happened properly or not.
 ![image](https://user-images.githubusercontent.com/75041273/135676171-df4cd6b7-7a81-4b2d-9f55-369efd7ec7ba.png)

-### What are tensors?

-A tensor is a generalization of vectors and matrices and is easily understood as a multidimensional array.It is a term and set of techniques known in machine learning in the training and operation of deep learning models can be described in terms of tensors.
-In many cases tensors are used as a replacement for NumPy to use the power of GPUs.

-Tensors are a type of data structure used in linear algebra, and like vectors and matrices, you can calculate arithmetic operations with tensors.

 ### Getting started with Pytorch:
+Topics covered:
 ```
 1. Converting Numpy arrays into Pytorch tensors
 2. Arithmatic Operations
 ```
+What are tensors?

+A tensor is a generalization of vectors and matrices and is easily understood as a multidimensional array.It is a term and set of techniques known in machine learning in the training and operation of deep learning models can be described in terms of tensors.
+In many cases tensors are used as a replacement for NumPy to use the power of GPUs.

+Tensors are a type of data structure used in linear algebra, and like vectors and matrices, you can calculate arithmetic operations with tensors.